International Obfuscated C Code Contest

-Entries are evaluated anonymously by a panel of judges.
+Entries are evaluated anonymously by the current sitting judges, Leonid A. Broukhis & Landon Curt Noll.
 The judging process is documented in the competition guidelines and consists of elimination rounds.
 By tradition, no information is given about the total number of entries for each competition.
 Winning entries are awarded with a category, such as "Worst Abuse of the C preprocessor" or "Most Erratic Behavior", and then announced on the official IOCCC website.
-The contest states that being announced on the IOCCC website is the reward for winning.
+The contest states that being announced on the IOCCC website is the reward for winning (plus bragging rights).

+Previous contests were held in the years 1984–1996, 1998, 2000, 2001, 2004–2006, 2011–2015, 2018–2020, and 2024.

 History

 The IOCCC was started by Landon Curt Noll and Larry Bassel in 1984 while employed at National Semiconductor's Genix porting group.
 The idea for the contest came after they compared notes with each other about some poorly written code that they had to fix, notably the Bourne shell, which used macros to emulate ALGOL 68 syntax, and a buggy version of finger for BSD.
 The contest itself was the topic of a quiz question in the 1993 Computer Bowl.
 After a hiatus of five years starting in 2006, the contest returned in 2011.

 Compared with other programming contests, the IOCCC is described as "not all that serious" by Michael Swaine, editor of Dr. Dobb's Journal.